 Only students involved in a supervised activity should be in the building after this time.
 No students are to remain on campus unless they are participants in a supervised activity.
-Students are not permitted to go to Marshall Elementary School without administrative permission.

 USE OF ELECTRONIC SURVEILLANCE SYSTEMS

 In order to promote a safe school environment, the North Allegheny School District has installed electronic surveillance systems to monitor activity on school property and in school vehicles as one measure of prevention and protection.
 The use of video recordings obtained by surveillance equipment is subject to District policies addressing the confidentiality of student and staff records.